Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Artifacts/samples/Sample2_HelloWorldNotebook.md

 ## Retrieve a pipeline

-You can retrieve a notebook by calling `GetNotebook`, passing in the notebook name.
+To retrieve a notebook call `GetNotebook`, passing in the notebook name.

 ```C# Snippet:RetrieveNotebook
 NotebookResource retrievedNotebook = client.GetNotebook(notebookName);